 When it came to working with the mango, I left that to hubby.
 I wanted to see how he was going to handle the situation, as I was certain he would not get that pit out.
 I was right!
 Thank goodness Chef Rene came to the rescue and saved the day (and the mango).
 He easily showed us how this is done.
 Yahoo, fresh mangos are now in my shopping cart all the time.

-Do you have a favourite tropical salsa recipe?
+Do you have a favourite fruit salsa recipe?

 Fresh Pineapple Mango Tropical Salsa with Rum